 If you import the same table repeatedly, rows with already existing documents are ignored.
 This way, you do not have to wait until the last respondent has filled out the questionnaire.

-When importing the same data again with updated information, you can only import new cases (i.e. rows in Excel), but not new questions (i.e. columns in Excel).
+With a repeated import of the same data, you can only import new cases (i.e. rows in Excel), but not new questions (i.e. columns in Excel).

 Importing Survey Data